Agricultural Literacy Curriculum Matrix

 point source pollution: pollution from a specific and identifiable source

-precipitation: Forms of water such as rain, snow, sleet, or hail that falls to the ground
+precipitation: moisture in the form of rain, snow, sleet, or hail that falls to the ground

 water table: The level in the ground which is saturated with water